 Back to the demo.
 The AI algorithm was trained with images resized to 200*200 pixels via Pillow library.

-Story: On the driver's license project, we replaced all images resize from Pillow library to OpenCV, which allowed us to save a little less than 2 seconds in the global pipeline time.
+Story: On the driver's license project, we changed all images resize from Pillow library to OpenCV, which allowed us to save a little less than 2 seconds in the global pipeline time.

-In this demo I have also implemented a version where the images in production are resized with OpenCV before prediction.
+In this demo I have also implemented a version where images in production are resized with OpenCV before prediction.

-Looks, if I make predictions with images resized via Pillow and then with via OpenCV we don't always get the same results.
+Watch, if I predict with images resized via Pillow and then with via OpenCV I don't always get the same results.

 I carried out a test with 12500 images and we have around 500 different predictions.